 Pets in the workplace and at schools

-Some schools have been known to have a classroom pet, most likely guinea pigs, mice, fish, rabbits, or an animal of the small nature.
+Some schools have been known to have a classroom pet, most likely guinea pigs, mice, fish, rabbits, or an animal of a small nature.
 It is important when keeping any pet, that they are kept clean, including where they are kept.
 Schools should also consider only having low-risk animals such as fish, lizards, and turtles.
 Animals in classrooms with highly sensitive students (students who react to very low levels of allergen) should be rehomed within the school.
 If you have concerns, please be sure to speak with your child’s teacher and/or school.

 Pets in the workplace are becoming more common than you may think, the ‘bring your dog to work day’ is being adopted by many, however, they do not come without risk.
 Employers should be considerate of their employees and be made aware of any allergies or concerns that employees may have before allowing animals in the workplace.

 - consider whether you have any other allergies

 - set up a trial run by spending time with the animal you are thinking about getting